 And the extra trains would attract trips out of cars onto public transport, giving more people a way to avoid road congestion.

-That said, the continued removal of level crossings means there is the opportunity to boost train service levels with less affect on the road network.
+That said, the continued removal of level crossings means there is the opportunity to boost train service levels with less effect on the road network.

 Frequent trains mean huge benefits